Chamber of Mines Executive Committee

-President - Kombadayedu Kapwanga
+President - Zebra Kasete

-2nd Vice President - Hilifa Mbako
+2nd Vice President - Irvinne Simataa

 Chief Executive Officer - Veston Malango

 Mr. Veston Malango is the Chief Executive Officer of the Chamber of Mines of Namibia.
 He is a Mining Engineer with a M.Sc.
 Degree (1985) from the Technical University Bergakademie Freiberg, Germany and a qualified Gemmologist with Diplomas (1993) in Diamond Grading and in Coloured Gemstones from the German Gemmological Training Centre in Idar-Oberstein, Germany.
 Mr. Malango holds an MBA (2004) from the Maastricht School of Management, The Netherlands.
-He is a member of the Engineering Council of Namibia since 1996.

-Mr. Malango has vast experience in the mining industry in Namibia and the SADC region.
-He worked as Deputy Director of Mines at the Ministry of Mines and Energy for 8 years and then joined Ongopolo Mining & Processing Ltd, now Weatherly Mining Namibia for one and half years as Director responsible for strategic projects.
-He was appointed General Manager of the Chamber of Mines in October 2005 and in 2012 the position was changed to Chief Executive Officer.
+Mr. Malango has 34 years of experience in the mining industry in the SADC region.
+He worked in the Zambian copper mines after university studies as a graduate mining engineer, then at the Ministry of Mines and the SADC Mining Sector Coordinating Unit in Lusaka.
+Mr Malango was the Deputy Director of Mines at the Ministry of Mines and Energy of Namibia for eight years and then joined Ongopolo Mining & Processing Ltd, now Weatherly Mining Namibia for one and half years as Director responsible for strategic projects.
+He has been heading the Chamber of Mines of Namibia since October 2005.